vasi/ew-presentations/midcamp-2016-upgrades/README.md

   * Integration with legacy systems
   * Expert Drupal training
 * Based in Montreal, clients in Canada and USA
 * EW is hiring!
-So let us know if you're interested
+Let us know if you're interested

 --end--